 Check the page of Spurgeon quotes if you doubt that this promise should be applied to this teaching.

 at this poor dying rate?

 Our love so faint, so cold to Thee,

 W. Vernon Higham (Cardiff) preached regular series on the topic of the Baptism of the Holy Spirit.
 Apart from individual messages on this topic, series may be heard from the WVHigham.org archive from 1973, 1984 and 1994.
 I attended a camp in Cornwall in 1996 when this topic was also given extensive treatment by Mr Higham.

 Between March and June 2007, Graham Harrison (Emmanuel Newport) preached a series of 11 sermons on ‘The Baptism of the Holy Spirit’ in which he staunchly and warmly commended his hearers to seek the Lord for this blessing.
-These sermons are no longer available from the Emmanuel website although a trace of them is apparent (note references to Ephesians 3).
+These sermons are no longer available from the Emmanuel website although a trace of them is apparent (note references to Ephesians 3) and an example is available on YouTube.
 Permission to publish these sermons has been sought but denied by the copyright holder.
 A previously unpublished reply to Prof Donald McLeod appears on this site.

 Burrows, Roland (2012) How the Eighteenth Century Revival Saved Britain.
 Tentmaker Publications, Stoke-on-Trent

 Dallimore, Arnold (1970) George Whitefield, Banner of Truth: Edinburgh